Advice to IM Churches

 - Public worship guidance includes not only the church building but surrounding grounds (including car parks and courtyards); meetings in other places should follow other guidance for people meeting in public spaces

-- Further Government advice about use of churches and other church buildings for non-religious activity is expected.
+- Government advice about use of churches and other church buildings for non-religious activity is available and should be consulted before any other activity is allowed in your buildings.

 Detailed Questions & Answers